 - Anyone (author, publisher, publicist, SCN member, non-SCN member, other) may submit one or more eligible works.
 Works are eligible for submission in only one year and may not be resubmitted.
 A book may be entered in more than one category.
 To do that, complete the application form and pay the fee for each category.
 Only 3 physical books are required, however.

-- A work may be entered in more than one competition, as long as it is eligible.
+- A work may be entered in more than one year, as long as it is eligible.

-- The entry submission package consists of the application form, the entry fee ($90), the author questionnaire, and three bound, reader-ready copies of the work.
+- The entry submission package consists of the application form, the entry fee ($90 Early Bird through July 1, 2019; $110 thereafter), and three bound, reader-ready copies of the work.
 Loose manuscript pages or three-ring binders are NOT acceptable and will neither be acknowledged nor returned.
+Do not affix seals from other competitions to the cover or include promotional material.

-- The application must be completed, payment received, author questionnaire submitted, and books postmarked no later than November 16, 2017.
+- The application must be completed, payment received, and books postmarked no later than November 15, 2019.
 If any part of the package is missing by this date, the submission is incomplete and ineligible for the current year's contest.
 However, books that are received after the deadline may be held for the following year's competition.

 - The entry fee for an incomplete submission will not be returned.
 Incomplete submission packages will not be returned.